Higher lead generation on campaign microsites

 That central view of customer data across channels, enabled by Analytics and Audience Manager with rich anonymous insights, complemented by rich PII intent data in Campaign, provides Capp and his team important insights into what visitors are looking for – and what problems they want to solve.
 An international student, for example, needs very different information than a corporate customer.
 With such diverse audiences, pinpointing those differences is a key capability for the university as it looks to personalise digital experiences.

 Today, there are as many as 20 authors publishing and managing their own content through Experience Manager Sites.
 Capp’s team controls access permissions, so users see only the content they control.
 To start, most users are in the marketing department, but other teams are coming on board.

 “We rolled out Adobe Experience Manager Sites to our first non-marketing authors on the news team,” says Capp.
 “Using the templates we built, their publishing cycle has gone from two hours to instantaneous.
 For them, this is an absolute game-changer.”

-Isobar’s Accordant had already run in-depth programmes of training and governance across Campaign, Analytics, Advertising Cloud, Audience Manager and Target.
-This enables Swinburne’s broad stakeholder groups to be self-sufficient utilising the ‘drag and drop’ capabilities and fragment builder functionality in Campaign to create reusable, reliable and standardised EDM components for ease of use and consistency of messaging and sophisticated marketing journeys for prospects and students alike.
+Isobar’s Accordant had already run in-depth programs of training and governance across Campaign, Analytics, Advertising Cloud, Audience Manager, and Target.
+This enables Swinburne’s broad stakeholder groups to be self-sufficient utilising the ‘drag and drop’ capabilities and fragment builder functionality in Campaign to create reusable, reliable, and standardised EDM components for ease of use and consistency of messaging and sophisticated marketing journeys for prospects and students alike.